Chillaso/devops-bootcamp/README.md

     - [ ] Push docker image to your docker registry
 - [ ] Download the docker image from your docker registry and run into your local machine
 - [ ] Do a request to your microservice
+- [ ] Do a change in the code and push it to your repository
+- [ ] Download from dockerhub the new image and test your new change
+- [ ] Do a change in tests to force failing and push to your repository

 ### Tips